 We told the people about the mission of Africa Education Partnership, namely, to promote quality educational opportunities for the children of the region.
 Our first project is the building of Grace International School, in Gusau.

 Each church we visited had a small primary school to teach the basic three Rs.
-It is anticipated that qualified students from these rural schools will attend the Diocesan school in Gusau.
+It is anticipated that qualified students from these rural schools will attend the Graceland International School in Gusau.

 Today we will visit with three different churches/school.
 The first church is over an hour's drive further north than Gusau.
 For any of you following our journey on a map, this means we were headed towards the Sahara desert, and we could tell.
 Until this point, we did not have to request the air conditioning in the car, but we broke down on this trip.
 I suppose if you visit the Arizona desert in the middle of summer you might get a taste for how hot and arid it is, but I believe that this was hotter and drier than even Arizona at its worst.

 The further north we drove, the more palpable the harshness of the landscape.
 How people settle and live here, I do not know.
 However, Zamfara State has done a wonderful job of putting in a main highway (two-lane), and running electricity to many.
-What was absolutely remarkable were the cell phone towers in the middle of absolute desert.
-They are huge, brand new and in impeccable condition.
+What was absolutely remarkable were the cell phone towers in the middle of nowhere, they are huge, brand new and in impeccable condition.

 And so here we are in the northern part of Zamfara State, closer to the Sahara than I will probably ever be in my lifetime, and we had perfect cell phone reception!!
 Indeed, there was not even any electricity or running water in most of the villages we passed through, but the cell phone reception was perfect!